 I learnt this just a few days ago and I haven't been able to let it go since.
 The history of food is fascinating.
 How come we eat spaghetti?
-Why do we eat certain fish and not others?
 Who brewed the first beer?
 Was it all coincidence, as in the case of the Arabian merchant and the cheese, or was it more purposeful experimentation that led to the food we eat today?

 I have done a lot of research.
-Spent several weeks with services like Wikipedia.
+Spent several weeks with Wikipedia.
 Here is the answer.
-It's just as neat as you think, and much more violent than you can imagine.
+It's much more violent than you can imagine.

 Now let's rewind the tape to the Stone Age.
 The situation was completely different.
 It was not entirely clear what could and could not be eaten.
 This is where it gets really exciting.

 During this period, all humans lived in a more or less constant state of starvation.
 They had to try new foods to survive.
 It was during this period that people learnt that some mushrooms were edible, while others were poisonous.
-That certain plants did harm, and that they absolutely should not eat this particular fish.
+Certain plants did harm, and they absolutely should not eat this particular fish.

 That's why we know that some things should not be eaten.
 Experimentation and sacrifice.
 Millions upon millions of people have felt sick and died from new foods they have tried.
 This has been going on since ancient times, and has very likely claimed hundreds of times more lives than all wars combined.